Oli4/eyeseg/README.md

 # eyeseg
 eyeseg is a command line application to segment OCT layers and quantify drusen.
-It can read and process Spectralis XML and VOL exports and models used for OCT layer segmentation might give unexpected results on data from other devices than Spectralis.
+It can read and process Spectralis XML and VOL exports.
+Models used for OCT layer segmentation might give unexpected results on data from other devices than Spectralis.

 ## Installation
 You can install eyeseg using `pip`.